 You can even ask your viewers who you should raid.
 Ask them if they follow anyone who is close in size to you and does similar content to your own.

 Watch the new streamer for a few minutes with your chat and listen to their feedback.
 Pick that channel if you and most of your followers enjoy their content.

 2. Prepare to Launch the Twitch Raid

 Ask your viewers to be excited about you in the raid.
 You want to be hyped, but don’t go in to spam a specific phrase or promote yourself.
 Instead, ask them to go in and give feedback about the couple of minutes they’ve just watched.
 Have them praise the raided channel instead of your own.

-Remember, your ultimate goal is to make a new contact within the streaming community.
+Remember, your ultimate goal is to make new contact within the streaming community.
 The other broadcaster will know that you have raided their channel.
 They don’t need your followers telling them that.
 It will boost their spirits and confidence to have their content validated, and they will more likely see you as a benefactor.

 Having your viewers interact positively in their chat will also make the streamer more likely to return the favor in the future.
 It may also pique their interest in working closely with you and your community.